-Amounts forfeited by terminated employees are first used to pay expenses of the Plan and then to reduce Company matching contributions.
-As of March 31, 2020 and 2019, forfeitures of \$724,086 and \$435,334, respectively, were available to reduce future employer contributions.
-During fiscal year 2020, no forfeitures were utilized to reduce the employer contributions receivable.
+Amounts forfeited by terminated employees are used to pay expenses of the Plan and/or reduce Company matching contributions.
+As of March 31, 2021 and 2020, forfeitures of \$1,077,085 and \$724,086, respectively, were available to reduce future employer contributions.
+During fiscal years 2021 and 2020, forfeitures of \$821,062 and zero were utilized to reduce the employer contributions receivable, respectively.